 What does it mean for a Company’s business valuation?
 Coronavirus, or COVID-19, muddies business valuations for an indeterminable period.
 Many businesses will be adversely affected by reduced sales, uncollectible receivables, staff absences for a variety of reasons, increased costs of operating remotely, increased sanitation costs when out of the office work is not feasible, etc.

 Other companies will be fine, and COVID-19 will not have as much of an impact on their operations.
-Or they may even see an increase in demand for their services.
+Or they may even see an increase in demand for their services on their sales forecast data.
 Amazon’s stock price is up over 6 percent since the public market volatility began in late February, while the broader market is down over 20 percent.
 The problem is we do not know which companies will weather the storm and make it through.

 Let’s look at this through the lens of the income approach – cash flow, growth, and risk.
 Each of which may be impacted by current events.